stevejgordon/AspNetCoreDockerWorkshop/activities/13-UnitTests.md

 10. Rename the 'Test1' method to 'Hello_Should_ReturnExpectedWelcomeMessage'

-11. Add the following body to the method which will excercise the Hello method...
+11. Update your test so that it looks like the block below.
+This will exercise the 'Hello' action method...

 ```csharp
 [Fact]